 1.3.1 Solvency II applies to Lloyd’s as a single undertaking – the ‘association of underwriters known as Lloyd’s’ – as defined within the Solvency II Directive.
 However, within this, Lloyd’s expects each managing agent to meet the full set of Solvency II tests and standards.
 In addition, the PRA expects that the supervisory reporting requirements for each syndicate at Lloyd’s are consistent with treating it as ‘any other insurer’.
 Therefore managing agents are required to complete Solvency II Pillar 3 returns to Lloyd’s on a similar basis to other European Union insurers.

-1.3.2 The basis of Lloyd’s Pillar 3 reporting to the PRA is that Lloyd’s provides a SFCR, RSR and quantitative reporting templates to the PRA.
+1.3.2 The basis of Lloyd’s Pillar 3 reporting to the PRA is that Lloyd’s provides a SFCR and quantitative reporting templates to the PRA.
 These returns are prepared from an aggregation of syndicate level returns made to the PRA, together with the additional data held by the Corporation, in respect of the Corporation and Central Fund, and members’ funds at Lloyd’s.

 1.3.3 In addition Lloyd’s must submit syndicate level quantitative information to the PRA.
 All syndicate level data submitted to the PRA shall remain private.
-No syndicate level qualitative information is required to be reported and an SFCR and RSR are not required at syndicate level.
+No syndicate level qualitative information is required to be reported and an SFCR are not required at syndicate level.

 1.3.4 This basis of submitting to the PRA affects the timetable for syndicates reporting to Lloyd’s.
 In order to provide Lloyd’s with sufficient time to review and aggregate the syndicate level data, as well as adding the data held centrally, go through Lloyd’s governance process and audit requirements (applicable to some of the annual data), it is necessary for Lloyd’s to collect returns from syndicates in advance of Lloyd’s (and other insurers’) submission deadline to the PRA.